Peri Brown: Characterization

 As her first job after leaving drama school, Bryant expected to receive a character sheet to give her a window into Peri's backstory.
 After not receiving one, she opted to write one herself, expecting Nathan-Turner to have it incorporated into the scripts, which he did not do.
-She initially felt that a companion must either be an adrenaline junkie or someone running from their past, because otherwise, once someone realises how dangerous the Doctor's travels are, all they would want to do is go back.
+She initially felt that a companion must either be an adrenaline junkie or someone running from their past, because anyone else would want to leave the Doctor's dangerous adventures.
 She also noted that in real life, a person finding themselves in the companion's situation would have a nervous breakdown early on.
 Taking this into consideration, Bryant decided that it was Peri's choice to join the Doctor, that she was so miserable in the life she had on Earth that she wanted to do it, and that she would take on some of the Doctor's strength and courage throughout their adventures.

 Similarly to previous companions, Peri's role was often perfunctory in nature, running off and getting in trouble so that the Doctor could save her.
 For the purpose of enjoying the adventures, the actress was required to "sugarcoat the trauma" of the character nearly dying each episode.
 To avoid any suggestion of a romantic relationship, Bryant played to the Fifth Doctor as a father figure; she had devised that he was reminiscent of Peri's deceased father, a touch that was never shown on-screen but that Nathan-Turner approved of.
 Bryant did not like the way that Peri was written in Timelash (1985), as she felt that she bore no resemblance to the character she had started out with and felt it was unnecessary that during her time on the show she spent "three out of four episodes" tied up.
 Bryant said the story "harked back to the 60s, where basically the companion gets tied up and left somewhere to scream a lot."